Family Man (Mike Oldfield song)

 "Family Man" is a pop rock song written by Mike Oldfield, Tim Cross, Rick Fenn, Mike Frye, Morris Pert, and Maggie Reilly.
 It became a hit song in 1982 for Mike Oldfield with Maggie Reilly as the vocalist.
-Hall & Oates achieved success a year later with their cover version.
+Daryl Hall and John Oates achieved success a year later with their cover version.
 In 2009, Maggie Reilly recorded another version of the song for her solo studio album Looking Back Moving Forward.

 Mike Oldfield version

 Background

 The song "Family Man" was first recorded and released as a single by musician Mike Oldfield in 1982 on Virgin Records.
 It was taken from his studio album Five Miles Out, with vocals performed by Maggie Reilly.

 In the UK the single was released as a standard black 7-inch vinyl and a 7-inch picture disc featuring a photographic portrait of Oldfield.
 The single cover depicts a scene where a gentleman in a black suit sitting at a bar, being approached from behind by a woman in a red outfit.